-Here’s a tip: If you forget to take the butter out in advance, remove it from the packaging and cut into small pieces.
+- If you forget to take the butter out in advance, remove it from the packaging and cut it into small pieces.
 Spread them out onto a plate.
 After 15 to 20 minutes, the butter will have softened.

-Don’t have room temperature eggs, no problem.
-Fill a bowl with warm (not hot) water and submerge the eggs into the water.
-After a few minutes the eggs will be the correct temperature.
+- Room-temperature eggs incorporate better into the batter.
+To quickly get eggs to room temperature, fill a bowl with warm (not hot) water and submerge the eggs.
+After a few minutes, the eggs will be at the correct temperature.

-The dry ingredients come next — just flour, baking soda, and salt.
-And finally, the chocolate.
-Use chips or chunks and play around with what kind of chocolate.
+The dry ingredients come next: flour, baking soda, and salt.
+And finally, the chocolate chips.
 We love bittersweet chocolate chips, but semi-sweet, milk, or a combination are all delicious.

 Since it’s just the two of us, we freeze cookie dough all the time.
 Frozen cookie dough will last in the freezer up to 3 months.
 Here’s how to do it: